swsnu/osspr2021/doc/Project0.md

 ## Submission

 Take a screenshot of your test binary working and send it to [osspr2021@gmail.com](mailto:osspr2021@gmail.com).
-The title should obey the format "[Project 0] <studen_id> <name>", and the screenshot should look like this:
+The title should obey the format "[Project 0] <student_id> <name>", and the screenshot should look like this:
 ![screenshot_syshello](/doc/assets/syshello_example.png)

 Be aware that the deadline is hard - we accept no more submissions after the deadline.